-For periodic corporate reports released to the market which are not required to be audited or reviewed by our external auditor, Westpac has an internal verification and approval process to support the integrity of the information that is being disclosed.
-The specific process for each periodic corporate report will vary depending on the particular release but may generally involve the individuals with responsibility for the information confirming to the best of their knowledge and belief that the information is considered to be accurate and not misleading; the review of the report or document by relevant internal subject matter experts (and as appropriate, our external advisers); and the review by and confirmation from the individual responsible for the corporate report that it is appropriate for release.
-Periodic corporate reports released to the market may also, depending upon the report, be required to be approved by the Disclosure Committee or the Board under Westpac's Market Disclosure Policy.
-Further details regarding Westpac's Market Disclosure Policy are set out in the paragraph below.
+For periodic corporate reports released to the market which are not required to be audited or reviewed by our external auditor, we have verification and approval processes to support the integrity of the information disclosed.
+The process varies depending on the report and generally involves the individuals with responsibility for the information confirming to the best of their knowledge and belief that the information is considered to be accurate and not misleading.
+The process may also involve review by internal subject matter experts (and as appropriate, our external advisers); and review by and confirmation from the individual responsible for the corporate report that it is appropriate for release.
+Such periodic corporate reports may also, depending upon the report, be required to be approved by the Disclosure Committee or the Board under Westpac's Market Disclosure Policy.
+Further details regarding Westpac's Market Disclosure Policy are in the paragraph below.